How to Write a CV Without Work Experience

 List your internships

 All work experience, whether paid or unpaid, is valuable experience.
-In fact, listing your internships on your CV could make the difference between your CV being overlooked or getting called for an interview.
+In fact, listing your internships and volunteering on your CV could make the difference between your CV being overlooked or getting called for an interview.

 According to research, 91% of employers prefer candidates to have work experience.
 Even if some of your tasks included fetching the coffee or the daily newspaper, internships provide ‘official’ work experience and proof that you developed your skills in a professional environment.